-The main source of income of a travel agency are the commissions paid for booking services such as car rentals, cruise lines, hotels, railways, sightseeing tours, tours operators...
+The main source of income of a travel agency are the commissions for booking services such as car rentals, cruise lines, hotels, railways, sightseeing tours, tours operators...

-Travel agents who are "all inclusive" agents and who are not pushy.
-They match online prices, have rates you don't have, save you time, understand the fine print, protect you, have specialized expertise, priceless advice and contacts.
-They also prevent hassles, confirm your reservation at the right moment, offer affordable payment plans and provide troubleshooting support.
+Travel agents who are "all inclusive" agents and not pushy.
+They match online prices, offer special rates, save you time, understand the fine print, make sure you are protected, have expertise, contacts and priceless advice.

-range of fee structures even within a given market, so don’t
+Be canny about fees.
+There is a wide range of fee structures even within a given market, so don’t hesitate to inquire.

-family members, or a small group, ask the agent to waive the other
+If you are making joint bookings for family members, a partner or a small group, ask the agent to waive all the other

 travelers’ fees in exchange for the volume.

-you’re familiar with or that has been referred and stick with it for all your travel services.
+Be loyal.
+Choose a reputable agency you are familiar with or that has been referred to you and stick with it for all your travel services.

-Request that your agency maintain a
+Request that your agency maintains a